 - The building will be 40' x 96', or 7,680 square feet over two levels.

-- It will be a post-and-beam design, with 28'-high vaulted ceilings.
+- It will be a rustic design, with 28'-high vaulted ceilings.

 - The building will meet ADA specifications for accessibility.

-- It will include a variety of green design elements, including geothermal and solar energy systems.
+- It will include a variety of green design elements, including possibly a solar energy system.

 - Rooms will include offices, a large program/meeting room (that will seat 85-100 people), an exhibit area, a workshop/activity area, a staff meeting room, and a kitchenette.

 The WCCB recently signed a $2.297 million contract with Kingland Construction Services!
 We have already raised 82% of that amount, mostly through small and large donations and numerous grants, and the Winnebago County Board of Supervisors have also contributed generously.
 But, fundraising continues!
 We still need to raise the remaining 18% to complete the project, as well as raise additional money to purchase furnishings and create exhibits.

 The following donor recognition levels have been established...

 - Chickadee Level: < $250

 - Sandhill Crane Level: $2,500-$4,999